RobRendell/gTove/README.md

 * Fix bug: set GM flag correctly when opening another GM's saved tabletop.
 * Make other GM's saved tabletops use their Google Avatar as their thumbnail in tabletop browser.
+* Pieces roster improvement: show a fraction with a denominator of 0 as "full" or "up/down X".

 ## Plans/TODO